 These Are Leadership’s Heaviest Burdens

 When you’re a leader, your primary responsibility is to leave people and the organization better off than when you found them.
 But the pressures of your other nonwork responsibilities also compete for your attention.
-You’re responsible for being a good spouse, parent, son or daughter, friend, and churchgoer, for example.
-Sometimes it can feel like everyone and everything wants a piece of you, and that on some level you’re leaving everyone a little disappointed.
+You’re responsible for being a good spouse, parent, son or daughter, friend, and churchgoer.
+Sometimes it can feel like everyone and everything wants a piece of you, and that on some level, you’re leaving everyone a little disappointed.
+It can feel like just one of many burdens.

 Sometimes it can feel like everyone and everything wants a piece of you, and that on some level you’re leaving everyone a little disappointed.